mcsparin/Paper/SIP18_Paper.md

 Modularization has as much to do with the organization of packages as the usefulness of the language.
 Not every program/programer uses all of Scala’s many specialized and DS libraries.
 Limiting the scope of classes included in the default scope forces programmers to be aware of and control which are used.

-1. Modualr organization shifts how developers explore the language.
+1. Modular organization shifts how developers explore the language.
 As they come across new uses for scala, they will be introduced to a DS library with a variety of related functionality.

 2. Segmenting libraries aids in organizing documentation and support.
 If a question is raised on stack overflow (or another question/answer website), the community can point people in the direction of a DS Scala class.